joaquinipar/adam-blog/_posts/2019-04-06-Basics-of-C.markdown

 Functions have three parts: Prototype, Call and Declaration.

 Prototype: Informs compiler about function name, functions parameters and what it's going to return.
 Prototype always must be written above the main function.
-Specifing the parameters names, are an optional.
+Specifying the parameters names, are optional.

 Call: Informs compiler we're going to use the function.